-When you paint ceramics with iron oxide pigment, the design appears after firing just as you painted it, but the color can be adjusted to be anything from the original red-black of rust to yellow-brown or pitch black, depending on the temperature of firing and the ingredients of the pigment.
+For iron glazing (called testu-e in Japanese), designs are painted with pigment containing iron oxide (rusted iron), then coated with a glaze that turns transparent during firing, and fired at a high temperature.
+This is a basic method of producing decorative ceramics, utilizing the way iron changes colors when fired.
+When ceramics are painted with the iron oxide pigment, the design appears as painted after firing, but the color can be adjusted to be anything from the original red-black to yellow-brown or pitch black, depending on the temperature of firing and the ingredients of the pigment.